How to Choose & Use Dental Floss

-Last updated on April 26th, 2023
+Last updated on July 26th, 2023

 How To Choose Dental Floss?

 Regular flossing is an essential part of dental care at home.
 But choosing the right floss can be overwhelming for some people.
 One important thing to consider would be how close your teeth are to each other.
-Of course, there are some other factors depending on your preferences.
+Of course, some other factors are depending on your preferences.
 Here are the most common floss types:

 Dental Tape: It is a thick tape like floss.
 It is better for those having wider gaps between teeth.
 But it can be hard to use in crowded teeth.